modeckimellett/bedrock/src/site/markdown/image-rendering.md

 ### Overview

-CQ5 has default servlets for handling page and component level images.
+AEM has default servlets for handling page and component level images.
 However, the default image servlets only allow for a single image per page or component; the custom Bedrock Image Servlet adds the ability to provide additional selectors to specify named images and a width value for resizing the rendered image.

 ### Pages